 As you can see from the picture below, House-Barges are virtually indistinguishable from Floating On-Water Residences.
 However, there are very important differences in how they are taxed.
 Seattle’s Shoreline Master Plan defines a house barge as a vessel that:

 No pictures are included here.
-Originally a Vessel with Dwelling Unit was a houseboat that was brought into Seattle between July 1, 2014 (date specified as cutoff for Floating On-Water Residences), and June 15th, 2015 (date the Seattle Shoreline Master Plan became effective.
+Originally a Vessel with Dwelling Unit was a houseboat that was brought into Seattle between July 1, 2014 (date specified as the cutoff for Floating On-Water Residences), and June 15th, 2015 (date the Seattle Shoreline Master Plan became effective.
 The regulations appear now to be interpreted differently.
 We recommend contacting a maritime attorney if you have questions regarding this.

 Structures supported by flotation system—logs, concrete with Styrofoam or air filled barrels.
 NOT classified as vessels.
 Regulated as residential structures, subject to building codes.
 Permanently attached to utilities (water, sewer, electricity).
 Although capable of being moved, they are typically never moved, except to be towed into place.
 Floating homes must be located in designated floating home sites.
 NOTE: No new floating home sites are allowed in Seattle Waters